Cupcake machine opens in New York to satisfy 24-hour cravings

 "It'll be interesting to see if the novelty wears off," she added.

-At a price of $4.25 (2.56 pounds) apiece, the cupcake choices include chocolate, coconut, red velvet, vanilla and lemon meringue.
+At a price of $4.25 apiece, the cupcake choices include chocolate, coconut, red velvet, vanilla and lemon meringue.

 "It's cool, especially if you live around here and it's like the middle of the night and you really want a cupcake.
 I would so do that," said Margarita Mazur, who works at a local tech startup.